Navy Advancement News

 Next you want to gather all your advancement material and enroll in any NETPDTC NAVEDTRA courses.
 The rate specific courses are your bread and butter but do not take on too many courses at once - the goal is to be consistent and study properly.
-There are several sources you can use when gathering your advancement material that your bib references.
-Please remember though that classified material and other military pubs or manuals may not be available for download.
-Some of this material may be available right at your place of work or parent command if you are TAD.
+There are several sources you can use when gathering your advancement material that is referenced in your bibs.
+Remember though that classified material and other military pubs or manuals may not be available online or for download.
+Some of this material may be available right at your work place or parent command if you are TAD.

-NavyAdvancement.com has available for you the bib reference page, PMK (Professional Military Knowledge) page and rate specific page.
-Also available are links to NKO (Navy Knowledge Online), Navy Personal Command (NPC) and other external links that will assist you in studying for the exam.
+NavyAdvancement.com has available for you the bibs reference page, PMK (Professional Military Knowledge) page and rate specific page.
+Also available are other external links that will assist you in studying for the exam.
 If you know of any additional links please let me know.

 Understand the Enlisted Navy Exam